The South African Football Association (Safa) has taken the first step towards hosting the 2023 Women’s World Cup.

 President Danny Jordaan has previously stated that the Safa Congress mandated that the association should put in its best efforts into bringing the showpiece to the country.

-“In 1994 the USA hosted the men’s World Cup and they hosted the women’s World Cup in 1999‚” Jordaan said according to TimesLives in December.
+“In 1994 the USA hosted the men’s World Cup and they hosted the women’s World Cup in 1999‚” Jordaan told TimesLives in December.

 “In 2006 Germany hosted the men’s World Cup and in 2011 they hosted the women’s World Cup.
 South Africa hosted the 2010 edition and it’s now our time.”